paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 # activities

-Much of my time is taking up by coursera courses, reading books, and doing workouts at the gym
+Much of my time is taking up by coursera courses, reading books, and gym workouts

 # food